OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Experiments

 \subsubsection{Analysis of Mirage-Train}

 \cref{genimage_vs_mirage} validates both our data and model contributions.
 First, it demonstrates the inadequacy of older data: training on our modern Mirage-Train (bottom block) universally and dramatically boosts in-the-wild detection performance (e.g., gains of +21.0\% on Chameleon and +45.5\% on Mirage for AIDE) compared to training on GenImage-SDv1.4 (top block).
 Second, it confirms our model's architectural superiority.
-While OmniAID-Mirage establishes the definitive SOTA across all benchmarks, competitors like Effort suffer from negative transfer (Effort-Mirage at 85.00\% vs. Effort at 91.10\% on GenImage).
+While OmniAID-Mirage achieves the best overall performance across all benchmarks, competitors like Effort suffer from negative transfer (Effort-Mirage at 85.00\% vs. Effort at 91.10\% on GenImage).
 In contrast, our standard OmniAID shows far greater robustness, even outperforming AIDE-Mirage and Effort-Mirage on the GenImage, AIGCDetection and DRCT-2M.